International Affairs and Leadership, MA

 Degree Awarded: MA International Affairs and Leadership

-The MA program in international affairs and leadership prepares students for international leadership roles in a dynamic learning environment led by senior international affairs professionals from the public and private sectors.
+The Master of Arts program in international affairs and leadership prepares students for international leadership roles in a dynamic learning environment led by senior international affairs professionals from the public and private sectors.

-The program offers a unique blend of leadership capacity development --- both theory and practice --- as well as substantive training focused on U.S. foreign policy decision-making, national security, international trade, human rights issues and other key global issues.
-Courses are taught by experienced experts, including former U.S. ambassadors and three-star generals, with the goal of readying students to become leaders in the international affairs realm.
-Students have regular interactions with world-class professors and practitioners who help students learn how to shape the world in a meaningful and positive way.
+The program offers a distinct blend of leadership capacity development --- both theory and practice --- as well as substantive training focused on U.S. foreign policy decision-making, national security, international trade, and human rights and other key global issues.
+Students have regular interactions with world-class professors and practitioners who help them learn how to shape the world in a meaningful and positive way.

 Degree Requirements